Pprime1/csasm/README.md

 1.5 - Throw players to an error page when they do not allow locations to be grabbed, and inform them how to fix this

-1.6 - Shorter Player ID numbers
+1.6 - Shorter Player ID numbers ... no value in self-naming players

 XDONEX 1.7 - Force https so that Chrome android and others can get local device location

+1.8 - remove redundant postgrator and other code in the csasm package

-# 2. Implement Vision
+## 2. Implement Vision

 2.1 - Keep track of which waypoints have a player currently in their radius (since last polling update) - waypoint-occupied state (until next room poll)